 Also, some of the modern developments with high-specs geared towards the luxury market and foreign investors will also be more expensive.
 For example, within the Central Administrative Okrug in areas like Presnensky District, also known as Presnya, as well as Sokol, luxury apartments can go for millions of Roubles.

-Moscow is constantly plagued by traffic jams, so driving in Moscow can be a frustrating and long process, so when considering where to buy in Moscow, factoring in public transport links and commute times to work, school or socialising is vital.
+Moscow is constantly plagued by traffic jams, so driving in Moscow can be a frustrating and long process, so when considering where to buy in Moscow, factoring in public transport links and commute times to work, school or socializing is vital.

-The Moscow Metro, is one of the longest in the world with nearly 340 km of underground line that services 203 stations as of 2016, so finding an area that has good links shouldn’t be difficult.
+The Moscow Metro, is one of the longest in the world with nearly 340 km of underground lines that services 203 stations as of 2016, so finding an area that has good links shouldn’t be difficult.

-For many expats, buying a Moscow apartment in a central location within or a close proximity to the Central Administrative Okrug is preferable providing a minimal commute, all amenities and should you need to rent your apartment in Moscow, finding a tenant in these highly sought after areas shouldn’t be too much of a problem.
+For many expats, buying a Moscow apartment in a central location within or a close proximity to the Central Administrative Okrug is preferable providing a minimal commute, all amenities and should you need to rent your apartment in Russia, finding a tenant in these highly sought after areas shouldn’t be too much of a problem.

 Surrounding the Kremlin are a number of districts within the Central Administrative Okrug.
-Just like the rental market, areas around Tverskaya Street will always be a good investment and have the vibrant city right on their doorstep, but prices per square metre will be some of the highest in Moscow.
-Similarly, the areas of Arbat, Kropotkinskaya, Smolenskaya and Patriarchy Ponds slightly further west, along with Chistye Prudy to the east will still deliver a central location and a good return.
+Just like the rental market, areas around Tverskaya Street will always be a good investment and have the vibrant city right on their doorstep, but prices per square meter will be some of the highest in Moscow.
+Similarly, the areas of Arbat, Kropotkinskaya, Smolenskaya, and Patriarchy Ponds slightly further west, along with Chistye Prudy to the east will still deliver a central location and a good return.

 Buying property in Moscow outside of the central districts provides you with more options in terms of budget and types of property.
-Popular areas with an affluent clientele tend to be located in the west, south-west and north-west of the city in areas such as the Sokol district, Shchukina, Voykovskaya and Filakovsky, which all have plenty of green spaces and a choice of different types properties.
+Popular areas with an affluent clientele tend to be located in the west, southwest, and northwest of the city in areas such as the Sokol district, Shchukina, Voykovskaya, and Filakovsky, which all have plenty of green spaces and a choice of different types properties.

-To bag a bargain, property in Moscow on the lower end of the price scale can be found to the east and south in the more industrialised districts.
+To bag a bargain, property in Moscow on the lower end of the price scale can be found to the east and south in the more industrialized districts.
 However, these areas will still provide good transport connections to the city and could mean you can afford more space yet still feel like you’re in the heart of the city.
-Seek local knowledge of a reputable real estate agent in Moscow will help you to find a decent area.
+Seek local knowledge of a reputable Russian real estate agent in Moscow will help you to find a decent area.

-You should always use a real estate broker or a lawyer with real estate experience to represent your interests during your transaction.
+You should always use a real estate broker or a lawyer with Russian real estate experience to represent your interests during your transaction.

 Once you’ve fathomed out which areas tick all your boxes and found a property, it’s time to start thinking about the practicalities of buying in Moscow.

 The real estate laws are continuously changing to ensure careful research is carried out on the property history because, in some instances, your ownership rights may be challenged by previous owners or people formally registered in the apartment.
-Usually such risks can be eliminated if determined before the real estate transaction.
+Usually, such risks can be eliminated if determined before the real estate transaction.

-It is the norm in Moscow for a buyer to cover all closing expenses, including notary fees , state registration fees and bank expenses.
+It is the norm in Moscow for a buyer to cover all closing expenses, including notary fees, state registration fees, and bank expenses.
 Also, if using a real estate agent to find your property and/or negotiate your deal, you will be charged a brokerage fee.
 This includes property search, property and seller background check, review of the ownership documents history and the “rights of use” check, arranging the deal closing, and the supervision of the final property transfer to the new buyer.
 The brokerage fee is usually calculated as a percentage of the sale price ranging from 6 percent for cheaper properties to 3 percent for more expensive properties.

 The seller’s brokerage fee covers property evaluation and appraisal, property marketing and arranging property viewings, negotiating with potential clients, preparing the complete set of necessary documents for the transaction, arranging the deal closing, and supervising the final property transfer.

-The majority of real estate transactions are made in cash and sale-purchase transactions always take place in a bank with the bank’s safety deposit boxes acting as an escrow account to guarantee buyers and sellers the payment is made upon the final ownership transfer.
+The majority of real estate transactions are made in cash and sale-purchase transactions always take place in a Russian bank with the bank’s safety deposit boxes acting as an escrow account to guarantee buyers and sellers the payment is made upon the final ownership transfer.
 Full funds are deposited and only released to the seller when the complete package of registered documents under the buyer’s name is presented.

-Most real estate deals in Moscow extend over a period of five weeks to several months, requiring collection of various documents from state institutions and the buyer may need to secure finances or the seller may need to find an alternative residence.
+Most Russian real estate deals extend over a period of five weeks to several months, requiring collection of various documents from state institutions and the buyer may need to secure finances or the seller may need to find an alternative residence.
 For this reason, a preliminary or depository agreement is made between the buyer and the seller detailing the terms and conditions of the future sale and what necessary from both parties.

 Upon signing the preliminary agreement, which can be an advance payment (Avans) or property deposit (Zadatok), buyers pay a deposit to take the property off the market while the required documents are assembled and the close of sale is made.
 The deposit amount isn’t a set percentage, but usually a round figure agreed by both parties.
-Always ensure you use an experienced and reliable agent or an experienced real estate lawyer to draft a depositary or preliminary agreement and perform the due diligence on the property.
+Always ensure you use an experienced and reliable agent or an experienced Russian real estate lawyer to draft a depositary or preliminary agreement and perform the due diligence on the property.

 Once due diligence and paperwork is complete, the closing procedure begins, where funds are deposited in the bank and both parties sign the sale-purchase agreement.
 The sale agreement is then submitted for state registration (propiska).